-Think of all the people that have smartphones now.
-In the United States, it’s over 294 million!
-One one thing many smartphone users purchase are protective cases to keep their phones safe – and they often want unique design.
-Starting a phone case business could be a great opportunity for you to be your own boss and make some money.
+Think of all the people who have smartphones now.
+In the United States, it’s over 307 million!
+And one thing many smartphone users purchase are protective cases to keep their phones safe – and they often want a unique design.

 Another consideration is whether you will focus on making cases for a particular model like the iPhone or Samsung Galaxy, or both.
 Each time a new device is released, retooling for the new phone case design will be necessary.

 The phone case industry has grown steadily along with the mobile phone market.
 As new phone models are released, there is an ongoing need for new case designs.
 Consumers also purchase cases as fashion accessories and to showcase their personal style.

 The global phone case market was estimated at $22 billion in revenues during 2022.
 This market is not just huge; it’s growing.
 The rapid pace of smartphone adoption worldwide and the need to protect these devices contribute to this growth and is projected to increase by 8.3% annually through 2030.

 Starting a phone case business, like any other venture, requires careful planning and research.
 This involves gathering information about the market, potential customers, and who is already operating in the phone case industry.